Floorp-Projects/Floorp/remote/test/puppeteer/CONTRIBUTING.md

 - Tests should not depend on external services.
 - Tests should work on all three platforms: Mac, Linux and Win.
 This is especially important for screenshot tests.

-Puppeteer tests are located in the test directory ([`test`](https://github.com/puppeteer/puppeteer/blob/main/test/) and are written using Mocha.
-See [`test/README.md`](https://github.com/puppeteer/puppeteer/blob/main/test/) for more details.
+Puppeteer tests are located in [the `test` directory](https://github.com/puppeteer/puppeteer/blob/main/test/) and are written using Mocha.
+See [`test/README.md`](https://github.com/puppeteer/puppeteer/blob/main/test/README.md) for more details.

 Despite being named 'unit', these are integration tests, making sure public API methods and events work as expected.